ThomasStolt/Get_Vigor165_DSL_Status/README.md

 ## Installation

-After you configured everthing in the Configuration step above, run the shell script adsl_config.sh with sudo.
+After you configured everthing in the configuration steps above, run the shell script adsl_config.sh with sudo.
 That script takes one out of three arguments like so:

 ```console
 adsl_config.sh --check